Skip to main content

 • Agent Name — Name of the external agent.

-• Protocol - communication protocol for interaction with the external agent.
-Agent Platform supports:
+• Protocol — Communication protocol for the external agent.
+Supported protocols:

 • A2A